MeetMagentoAcademy/magento2-training-resources/administration/part2.md

       * color: yellow
       * add an product image
     4. Choose product type
-    5. Choose atribute set
+    5. Choose attribute set

-          You can already see that this information i gave u above it's not enought to create product.
+          You can already see that this information i gave u above it's not enough to create product.
-          To create simple product you need filled up this informations:
+          To create simple product you need filled up this information:
           Product name, sku, price.

          _What is SKU: In the field of inventory management, a **stock keeping unit**._